 - Parathyroid cancer—rare

 Secondary hyperparathyroidism may be caused by:

-Treatment will be based on the type of hyperparathyroidism.
-Options may include the following:
+Treatment will be based on the cause.
+Examples include:

 Hormone Health Network—Endocrine Society